 Fringe benefits.
 Include all taxable fringe benefits in box 1 of Form W-2 as wages, tips, and other compensation and, if applicable, in boxes 3 and 5 as social security and Medicare wages.
 Although not required, you may include the total value of fringe benefits in box 14 (or on a separate statement).
-However, if you provided your employee a vehicle and included 100% of its annual lease value in the employee's income, you must separately report this value to the employee in box 14 (or on a separate statement).
-The employee can then figure the value of any business use of the vehicle and report it on Form 2106, Employee Business Expenses.
-Also see Pub.
+However, if you provided your employee a vehicle, you must include the value of any personal use in boxes 1, 3, and 5 of Form W-2.
+You must withhold social security and Medicare tax, but you have the option not to withhold federal income tax if you notify the employee and include the value of the benefit in boxes 1, 3, 5, and 14.
+See Pub.
 15-B for more information.